snowkidind/txTheRipper/README.md

 node extras/popularContracts.js
 ```

-the intention of this script is to poll sections of the blockchain in order to discover
-  perpetually busy addresses.
-It takes 40 samplings of 240 consecutive blocks at intervals
-  of 425000 blocks.
-The resultant set of addresses is then ranked and stored in a json file.
+Part of the initialization process utilizes this script.
+Its intention is to poll sections of the blockchain in order to discover perpetually busy addresses.
+It takes 40 samplings of 240 consecutive blocks at intervals of 425000 blocks.
+The resultant set of addresses is then ranked and stored in a json file, then imported into SQL.

-  Upon running it took 13.9 minutes to execute at a block height of 16700000
+  Upon running this section took 13.9 minutes to execute at a block height of 16700000

 # Etherscan Scraper for account names

 ```
 node extras/popularLookup.js
 ```
   Above we generated a list of popular addresses, but it's anonymous and there is value in identifying them so this scraper was included to do as much.
-It only displays the data.
+There are no associated database functions, it only displays the data it finds to the console.
 All the results are cached in order to avoid redundant calls / burden on Etherscan.

-  Iterating the file made previously, it tests to see if it is a contract and attempts
-  to get a symbol.
-Upon failure of that it attempts to pull a contracts abi off of etherscan
-  to get contract info.
+  Iterating the file made previously, it tests to see if it is a contract and attempts to get a symbol.
+Upon failure of that it attempts to pull a contracts abi off of etherscan to get contract info.
 Upon EOA or Any failure, it filally scrapes the title tag from the etherscan page.

-  There are several things in place to remove redundant requests to etherscan but also since
-  this scrapes info from etherscan for which there is no endpoint it is better to do it slow
+  There are several things in place to remove redundant requests to etherscan but also since this scrapes info from etherscan for which there is no endpoint it is better to do it slow.

-  Redundant runs of the script begin where it left off and the full scrapes and abi's are
+  Redundant runs of the script begin scraping where it left off and the full scrapes and abi's are
   saved for future use.

   About Sources as displayed during execution: